I’m a visual artist and a long distance swimmer.

 I have been developing a multi-layered way of working with different communities in different disciplines, all connected through particular bodies of water.

-I am currently working on a durational art project ‘Swimming a Long Way Together” that draws its inspiration from pioneering swimmer Mercedes Gleitze as part of its wider celebration of swimming and swimming communities.
+I am currently working on a durational art project “Swimming a Long Way Together”

 In the past few years I have created art projects in watery spaces as diverse as the frozen Pirita River, Estonia; the Rideau Canal in Canada; The President’s Fountain, Bulgaria; the Pacific Ocean, Santa Barbara; the M50 Aqueduct in Dublin to the Bogs of Ballycroy, Co Mayo.